chirontt/jgit.pgm.native/README.md

 	build/client/x86_64-linux/jgit

-(or if building on a Windows machine:
+(or if building on a Windows machine, the executable file is:

 	build\client\x86_64-windows\jgit.exe